vcheeney/Votify/README.md

 # Move into the web project subdirectory
 cd web

-# Run the prisma migrations
+# Clean your database and run the migrations
 $ npx prisma migrate reset
 # ?
 Are you sure you want to reset your database?
 All data will be lost. » (y/N)
 $ y

-# You can now close this terminal
 ```

 #### Web application